latentflip/nodesecurity-blog/articles/2014-01-21-Lenovo-IX2-Remote-Root-via-CSRF-Multiple-Vulnerabilities.md

+---
-#date: 2014-1-6 20:33:00 GMT
+date: 2014-1-6 20:33:00 GMT
-#slug: lenovo-ix2-csrf-root
+slug: lenovo-ix2-csrf-root
-#tags: lenovo,ix2,csrf,root,shell
+tags: lenovo,ix2,csrf,root,shell
-#title: Lenovo IX2 Remote Root(CSRF), Multiple Vulnerabilities
+title: Lenovo IX2 Remote Root(CSRF), Multiple Vulnerabilities
-#author: Jon Lamendola
+author: Jon Lamendola
-#type: text
+type: text
+---

 Over the holidays, we did an internal hackathon.
 I had access to a Lenovo IX2 NAS device, and I love breaking physical boxes - of course I had to go for it as my target.
 It's a simple ARM device running LifeLine Linux, a distribution designed by Lenovo to run on their NAS devices, both consumer and enterprise level.
 Within 5 minutes of opening the box and turning it on, I noticed there's absolutely no CSRF protection on any pages.